Tampa Terminal Subdivision: History

 The A Line was previously the main line of the Atlantic Coast Line Railroad with Uceta Yard being their main Tampa yard.
 The Atlantic Coast Line main line was originally built by the South Florida Railroad, which was part of Henry B. Plant's system of railroads.
 The line began service in 1884, and was taken over by the Atlantic Coast Line in 1902 after they bought the Plant System.

 The Neve Spur was originally part of the Tampa and Thonotosassa Railroad, another Plant System railroad which at one point extended northeast to Zephyrhills and Vitis Junction.

 The S Line was previously the main line of the Seaboard Air Line Railroad.
 The Seaboard Air Line main line was originally part of the Florida Central and Peninsular Railroad (FC&P) network and began service in 1890.
 The Seaboard Air Line acquired the line and the FC&P network in 1903.
 Historically, the line continued west from Gary along State Road 60 and then south along Meridian Avenue into Downtown Tampa.
 In 1909, the Seaboard Air Line established its own port facility on Seddon Island (known today as Harbour Island) and track was extended south to the island.
 Seddon Island was named after Seaboard's chief engineer W.L.
 Seddon.
-Seaboard built Yeoman Yard in the 1950s to be there main classification yard for Tampa.
+Seaboard built Yeoman Yard in the 1950s to be its main classification yard for Tampa.
 The Seaboard's smaller yard in Downtown Tampa remained in service was then known as Old Tampa Yard.
 The railroad would close and sell the Seddon Island terminal in 1979 and the S Line was truncated to Old Tampa Yard.